pkjmesra/PKScreener/README.md

     13 > Bullish RSI & MACD Intraday            14 > NR4 Daily Today
 ```
 ## How to use on your own local Windows/Linux/Macbook laptop?
+# Installing the latest version from PyPi.
+* Go ahead and install using `pip install pkscreener`
+* This should install all of the major dependencies, except maybe, TA-Lib.
+* This app can still run without TA-Lib, but if you need to install TA-Lib for technical indicators (which otherwise is used from `pandas_ta` in the absence of TA-Lib), you can do this: Head to `.github/dependencies/` under this repo.
+Download the respective TA-Lib file/whl file and install either from the .whl file or from source.
+Check out any of the workflow files for steps to install TA-Lib.
+* Now launch your favorite command line CLI and issue `pkscreener`.
+This will launch the pkscreener executable.

 # Using docker, running within docker container
 * Download and install docker desktop: https://docs.docker.com/get-docker/